anthony2025/roses-daycare/README.md

 <div id='development'/>

 This project currently uses [create-react-app], look at their incredible documentation if more advanced configuration is needed.
-* `$ yarn install` in the app's root directory will install everything needed for development.
+* `$ yarn install` in the app's root directory will install all the necessary dependencies.
 * `$ yarn start` will run the app's development server.
 * `$ yarn build` creates an optimized production build.
+* `$ yarn test` will run Jest in watch mode.
 * `$ yarn deploy` will build and deploy to firebase (previous firebase configuration will be required).

 ## License
 <div id='license'/>

-Thanks to the generosity of the folks at Rose's, this project is dedicated to the public domain, with a CC0 license.
+Thanks to the the great folks at Rose's, this project is dedicated to the public domain, with a CC0 license.
 No attribution is required and no warranties are provided: use as you wish.

 The libraries used are property of their respective authors.